-This chart excludes cases involving purely internal unauthorized disclosure inquiries within the government (such as the Raj Rajaratnam inquiry at the SEC), unless they involve the formal investigation of members of the news media.
+This chart excludes cases involving purely internal unauthorized disclosure inquiries within the government (such as the Raj Rajaratnam inquiry at the SEC1), unless they involve the formal investigation of members of the news media.
 We include the two cases involving U.S. submarine-based surveillance (Operations Holystone and Ivy Bells), where senior officials actively discussed using the 1950 amendment to the Espionage Act regarding the publication of communications intelligence to prosecute the outlet.

-Please also note that one legal term of art that we refer to throughout-"national defense information"-is abbreviated "NDI."\
+Please also note that one legal term of art that we refer to throughout-"national defense information"-is abbreviated "NDI."

-This chart was primarily authored by Gabe Rottman, director of the Technology and Press Freedom Project at the Reporters Committee for Freedom of the Press; with Victoria Noble, the 2018 Google Policy Fellow at the Reporters Committee and a student in the class of 2020 at Stanford Law School; Linda Moon, RCFP's 2018-2020 Stanton Foundation Free Press-National Security Legal Fellow; Daniel Jeon, the 2018-2019 Jack Nelson/Dow Jones Foundation Legal Fellow at RCFP; and Lyndsey Wajert, a 2019-2020 legal fellow with the Technology and Press Freedom Project.
+This chart was primarly authored by Gabe Rottman, director of the Technology and Press Freedom Project at the Reporters Committee for Freedom of the Press; Victoria Noble, the 2018 Google Policy Fellow at the Reporters Committee and a student in the class of 2020 at Stanford Law School; Linda Moon, RCFP's 2018-2020 Stanton Foundation Free Press-National Security Legal Fellow; and Daniel Jeon, the 2018-2019 Jack Nelson/Dow Jones Foundation Legal Fellow at RCFP.
 We will continue to update the chart with new cases or developments.
-Any comments, questions, or suggestions for addition are very welcome at <a href="mailto:ground-ref-ground-continue-contin
+Any comments, questions, or suggestions for addition are very welcome at ground-ref ground-ref.

 The Espionage Act (with the exception of a 1950 amendment, see infra text accompanying note 476 about 18 U.S.C. § 798) speaks in terms not of "classified information," but of material or information "relating to the national defense," which is often referred to with the shorthand "national defense information," or NDI.
-It's an important distinction given that the system for classifying information is a creature of the executive branch.
-Congress has never passed a law defining "classified information," and the creation of the modern classification system actually antedates the Espionage Act.
+It's an important distinction given that the system for classifying information is a creature of the executive branch; Congress has never passed a law defining "classified information," and the creation of the classification system actually antedates the Espionage Act.
 Consequently, classified information does not necessarily qualify as NDI under the Espionage Act, and leaking classified information is not necessarily a violation of the Espionage Act.
 That said, the fact that something is classified is often a relevant factor in determining whether something is, in fact, national defense information.
 See generally Stephen P. Mulligan and Jennifer K. Elsea, Cong.
 Research Serv., Criminal Prohibitions on Leaks and Other Disclosures of Classified Defense Information, Mar.
 7, 2017, https://fas.org/sgp/crs/secrecy/R41404.pdf.